PEDESTRIAN AND CYCLE ROUTES

 Canary Wharf provides extensive cycle parking, with more than 1,300 free cycle parking spaces located across the estate.
 There are an additional 405 secure cycle parking spaces for public use for which a charge is applied and a further 3715 private cycle parking spaces within individual building car parks.

-Docking stations can be found in the following seven locations on the Canary Wharf estate:
+Docking stations can be found in the following six locations on the Canary Wharf estate.

 Transport for London’s Cycle Hire Users’ Code of Conduct suggest some of the following tips for staying safe on your bike: